The most common question I get from beginner Peloton users is how to make the Peloton bike seat more comfortable. And I get it.

 Oh, also, you need to wear your padded bike shorts commando style.
 Turns out the edges of your underwear can dig in when you ride and could be causing saddle sores.
 More about Peloton saddle sores a little later.

 Nonetheless, I need some bottom relief, if you will.
-I needed a Peloton seat cover that would turn the Peloton bike seat into the most comfortable spin bike seat ever.
-Basically, I needed a Peloton bike seat cushion.
+I needed a bike seat cushion that would turn the Peloton bike seat into the most comfortable spin bike seat ever.
+Basically, I needed a saddle seat cover cushion.

 Here are other gel cushion seat covers that long-time Peloton users recommend as well.
 One of the other gel seat covers with great reviews is from Domain Cycling.
-Important note: if you use code LEAH when you shop on the Domain Cycling website, you’ll save 10% on your purchase!
+Some people have told me that they think that Domain has the best Peloton seat cushion.
+You decide.

 Seat covers should be washable